tapfortap/Documentation/PhoneGap.md

 ```

 #### showAppWall()
 This shows an app wall ad.
-Remember that you must call prepareAppWall() once
-before calling showAppWall().
-Afterwards you only need to call showAppWall()
-to show a new app wall ad.
+Calling showing automatically prepares the next app wall, so you do not need to call prepare again.

 Usage: